 Where To Stay in Belfast

 I stayed at an Airbnb which was a 20 minute walk into the city.
 Save $20 off your first Airbnb stay here.
 Staying in a local's house meant that I didn't meet anyone during my stay so you may prefer to stay in a hostel to meet others to explore the city with.
+Below are two of our solo female friendly recommendations:

 The Belfast International Youth Hostel is a popular choice.
 It's close to bars and restaurants and just a short walk from the Botanic Garden.
 There's a cafe onsite which serves breakfast and a kitchen to prepare your own meals.
 The location is central and the hostel attracts international guests so you'll definitely meet other travellers here.
 Rooms are either 4 bed mixed dormitories or you can opt for your own twin room.